-Every time you don’t get enough sleep, you put your body through a decline in health and well being.
+Every time you don’t get enough sleep, you put your body through a decline in health and wellbeing.

-“I didn’t really think sleep was necessary,” my friend Sophie told me before our exam, “if I could do better in this subject by studying more.”
-And although she did smash her exams with flying colours, (and I’m very proud of her for that,) sleeping so little evidently took a toll on her.
+“I didn’t really think sleep was necessary,” my friend Sophie told me before our Biology exam, “if I could do better in this subject by studying more.”
+And although she did smash her exams with flying colours, she was still recovering a week later.

-Sleeping less than 7 hours a day not only makes you drowsy but also impairs your decision making skills, drastically reduces reaction times and is just straight up terrible for your health.
+Sleeping less than 7 hours a day not only makes you drowsy, but also impairs your decision making skills, drastically reduces reaction times and is just straight up terrible for your health.

-Does that sound familiar?
+Does that sound remotely familiar?

 And if the majority of us know not to drink and drive, why are we sleep-deprived and driving?
 Why are we sleep-deprived while doing anything?

 Still, so many people neglect their sleep- heck, even I do sometimes.
 Whether it’s to finish watching a Netflix original or cramming in those last few pages of exam lecture notes, we are all guilty of doing this to ourselves.
 It’s no secret.

 Some of us even pull the odd all-nighter from time to time.
 You can probably predict the consequences of this are just more exaggerated versions of the day-to-day effects of insufficient sleep, right?

 However, pulling all-nighters over even a few days is more torturous than you realise.